CiscoDevNet/terraform-provider-aci/docs/resources/annotation.md

 ### Read-Only

-* `id` - (string) The distinquised name (DN) of the Annotation object.
+* `id` - (string) The distinguished name (DN) of the Annotation object.

 ## Importing ##

-An existing Annotation can be [imported](https://www.terraform.io/docs/import/index.html) into this resource via its distinquised name (DN), via the following command:
+An existing Annotation can be [imported](https://www.terraform.io/docs/import/index.html) into this resource via its distinguished name (DN), via the following command:

 ```
 terraform import aci_annotation.example uni/fabric/dcswitchconnprof/rsdcProfToEpg/annotationKey-[{key}]